cassiadev/cassiadev.github.io/README.md

 # Languages blog of cassiadev
-Lovd Languages, both for human and for programme.
+Love Languages, both for human and for programme.